gihanjayatilaka/eng.pdn.ac.lk-unofficial-interim-transcript-template/README.md

   * Can I add or drop technical electvies when I am filling this?
   * Should I round off/up/down my GPA?
   * How can I mention me completing the internship even when TR400 results are not officially released?
+  * The previous semester results are not added to the degree claim page.
+Can I add them to this transcript?
   * **Answer:** Ask the head of your department.

 * **Disclaimer:** The creator(s) do not take any responsibility for how you ue this template or what you run into in the process, including but not limited to: